piotr-machura/cartesian-genetic-programming/README.md

 It was created as a semester-long assignment for our science labs under the guidance of dr Maciej Mrowiński.

 For basic usage see the appropriate docstrings.
+Run the interactive example with `python interactive.py` from within the `example` directory.

 ## Authors
 [Piotr Machura](https://github.com/piotr-machura)